petershin/liferay-learn/docs/dxp/latest/en/site-building/publishing-tools/staging/managing-data-and-content-types-in-staging.md

 ### Previews and Thumbnails

 Previews and thumbnails are generated automatically for documents.
-However, if your Site contains a large number of images or documents, it may be best to disable this feature to increase your publishing speed and limit the amount of disk space used.
+However, if your site contains a large number of images or documents, it may be best to disable this feature to increase your publishing speed and limit the amount of disk space used.

-Whether you'll want to publish file previews and thumbnails depends on your environment.
+Whether you want to publish file previews and thumbnails depends on your environment.
 Publishing them is a heavy operation, and if you're using remote staging, you must also transfer the LAR file over the network.
-If you decide to generate previews on the Live Site, understand that this could take some time, since it's a CPU- intensive operation.
+If you decide to generate previews on the live site, understand that this could take some time, since it's a CPU-intensive operation.

 ### Vocabularies

-When working within a Site, you can select vocabularies from both the current Site as well as the global Site.
+When working within a site, you can select vocabularies from both the current site as well as the global site.
 While this doesn't pose an issue when creating content, it can cause issues when publishing.

-For environments that use both global and local vocabularies, note that global vocabularies must be published to the Live Site through global Site Staging.
+For environments that use both global and local vocabularies, note that global vocabularies must be published to the live site through global site staging.
 One way to avoid vocabulary confusion is to keep all vocabularies local or global.
-If both must be used, you can resolve the issue by ensuring that dependencies (e.g., categories and vocabularies) are published before publishing the Site that depends on them, whether the dependencies are local or global.
+If both must be used, you can resolve the issue by ensuring that dependencies (e.g., categories and vocabularies) are published before publishing the site that depends on them, whether the dependencies are local or global.

 !!! note
-    Assets like tags, categories, structures, templates, widget templates, document types, and dynamic data lists can also be shared by a parent to its child Sites.
-In this case, ensure that the parent's dependencies are published before the Site in question.
+    Assets like tags, categories, structures, templates, widget templates, document types, and dynamic data lists can also be shared by a parent to its child sites.
+In this case, ensure that the parent's dependencies are published before the site in question.

 ### Deletions

-The Staging framework gathers deletions (including trashed entities) in a Site.
-These deletions can be published to clean up the Live Site.
+The Staging framework gathers deletions (including trashed entities) in a site.
+These deletions can be published to clean up the live site.
 If you plan to process it later, or if it's not a problem to have lingering data on Live, this can be turned off as well to save execution time during the process.

 ## Related Topics